PratikKamble99/database-interview-questions/mongoDB.md

     Projection refers to specifying which fields should be included or excluded in the documents returned by a find() query.

-Write/Create operations
+Write/Create operations:
     – InsertOne vs insertMany
  		.insertOne = insert one record
 		.insertMany = inserts morethan one records Eg. .insertMany({}, {}, {})

-Update operations
+Update operations:
     – updateOne vs updateMany
 		Syntax:
 			db.<colleaction>.updateMany({field: {$cond: value}},{$set:{ field: value}})
 		// It adds new value if not present

-Delete operations
+Delete operations:
     deleteOne vs deleteMany

-Embedded/Nested documents
+Embedded/Nested documents:
     Document have nested objects:
     Read Syntax: .find( { 'nestedField.childField' :  true} )
     Nested document limit is 16 mb.

-Data Types in MongoDB
+Data Types in MongoDB:
     Text
     Boolean
     Number: Integer, NumberLong, …